First State of the Nation Address

 We also see in our great history a progressive advancement towards the ultimate goal to transfer power over the state from the traditional economic and political bosses to the people.

-Last may one, the poor raised their voices in anger and their fists in fury.
+Last May 1, the poor raised their voices in anger and their fists in fury.
 Imprisoned in poverty, shackled to shame, denied justice in society, they personally delivered the message that, 100 years after they revolted to establish this nation, they had yet to partake of the national dream.

 I take this duty upon my shoulders.